sourcegraph/handbook/content/departments/engineering/dev/code-graph/code-insights/processes.md

 ### Planning larger projects

-Larger (usually multi-iteration) projects coming from our roadmap go through three phases. <small>_(Note that these three phases are the **team collaboration** phases, but there are often additional individual phases like product/design research processes or technical research that may come before phase 1.)_</small>
+Larger (usually multi-iteration) projects coming from our roadmap go through three phases. <small>_(Note that these three phases are the **team collaboration** phases, but there are often additional individual phases like design research processes or technical research that may come before phase 1.)_</small>

 1. **Product context and scope agreement** (usually 1–2 weeks)<br>
    The PM (or other driving individual) creates a product-level RFC summarizing user desires from feedback and proposes a reasonable timeline to reach a scope agreement (mentioned in the RFC).